Omega596/HMCL-PE-User-Manual/time-to-play/multiplayer/README.md

 # Multiplayer

-You need to make sure that two people have downloaded the **exact same Minecraft** before playing in multiplayer, otherwise it is prone to problems.
+You need to make sure that two people have downloaded the **exact same Minecraft version** before playing in multiplayer, otherwise it almost always will glitch in some way.

-The same file is required(If your minecraft version folder does not have certain folders, you can ignore):
+The same file is required (If your minecraft version folder does not have certain folders, you can ignore):

-* config
+* Config
-* mods
+* Mods
-* resourcepacks
+* Resource packs
-* scripts(CraftTweaker Mod's recipe modification file)
+* Scripts(CraftTweaker Mod's recipe modification file)

 You have five ways to play multiplayer games